gustafsson96/you-made-you-fitness/README.md

 ![screenshot of webshop overview](/documentation/images/webshop.png)

-The product detail page contains of the product image, title, description and price.
+The product detail page consists of the product image, title, description and price.
 The user can click "add to cart" if they want to purchase an item and "keep shopping" to go back to the webshop.

 ![screenshot of product detail page](/documentation/images/product-detail.png)